Rmano/gse-touchpad-onoff/README.md

 * You can choose to have a notification for each change of status or not.
 (default yes)
 * You can choose if the touchpad starts enabled after login (default yes) or if it remembers the last value.
+* You can opt for more colorful icons if you do not like the standard ones (contributed by @corebots).

 ![screenshot](screenshot.png)